vladmandic/sd-extension-framepack/README.md

 - Add support for **LLM** and **DiT/Video** modules on-the-fly quantization **quantization**
   Only available when using native offloading, configure as usual in *settings -> quantization*
 - Add support for post-load quantization such as **NNCF**
 - Configurable resolution, frame-rate
 - Configurable video codec and codec options
   Includes both hardware-accelerated codecs (e.g. `hevc_nvenc`) and software codecs (e.g. `libx264`)
+- Better preview quality
 - Expose advanced options: *recommended not to change*
 - Model download & load on-demand
 - Configurable torch cross-attention

 ### Video

 - Video is encoded using selected codec and codec options
   Default codec is `libx264`, to see codecs available on your system, use refresh
   *Note*: hardware-accelerated codecs (e.g. `hevc_nvenc`) will be at the top of the list
+- Video encoding can be very memory intensive depending on codec and number of frames
+  Use hardware-accelerated codecs whenever possible
 - Video can optionally have additional interpolated frames added
   For example, if you render 10sec 30fps video with 0 interpolated frames,
   its 300 frames that need to be generated